natelalor/AI_report_generator/README.md

-_This tool as a part of Blueprint's AI tool development initiative._
+_This tool is a part of Blueprint's AI tool development initiative._